 Chen Stormstout: I never knew you... but you were family.

-At the end of The Operation Shieldwall quest line, you help Anduin stop Garrosh, who has the bell, after doing so, and rendering the bell powerless, Garrosh blames anduin for killing his greatest warrior who he covered in Sha, then he smashes Anduin into the bell hard enough to shatter it and leaves you to report the reason.
+- At the end of The Operation Shieldwall quest line, you help Anduin stop Garrosh, who has the Divine Bell, after doing so, and rendering the Bell powerless, Garrosh blames Anduin for killing his greatest warrior who Garrosh had covered in Sha, then he smashes Anduin into the Bell hard enough to shatter it, and leaves you to report the reason.

 Nazgrim: You have learned much, and learned well.
 An honorable battle, in the end.
 I stood by the Warchief because it was my duty, and I am glad it was you who struck me down.
 May your strength lead the Horde into a new era of prosperity.